• Skip to primary navigation

 • Add the eggs one by one and mix them in well with a wooden spoon.

-• Add the vanilla bean paste.
+• Add the vanilla bean paste (or extract).

 • Fold in the flour and baking powder.